 ‘Tis not only water thats going down, but the purified secrets of the dead

 Flowing into his belly and through his head

 No town here or in any land will do this for your body and mind

 Turn a tap in Listowel, out flows God!

 written by Brendan Kennelly

-A great list of the Top things to do in Listowel – 14 Listowel Attractions by TripAdvisor
+TripAdvisor also have a good list of the Top things to do in Listowel – 14 Listowel Attractions.

 Another great website I came across is: North Kerry Reaching Out. .
 Aww...just recently checked this website out and its no more, a shame.
 They do have a Facebook page, too many companies are doing away with their websites in favour of Facebook, a pity as not everyone wants to be on Facebook.

 Got the photo of Cattle dealing in the Square in Listowel, ca. 1900: Here.
 Great archive of old photos.